Troy Brown Jr.

-Troy Randall Brown Jr. (born July 28, 1999) is an American professional basketball player for the Adelaide 36ers of the Australian National Basketball League (NBL).
+Troy Randall Brown Jr. (born July 28, 1999) is an American professional basketball player who last played for the Adelaide 36ers of the Australian National Basketball League (NBL).
 He played one season of college basketball for the Oregon Ducks before being selected with the 15th overall pick by the Washington Wizards in the 2018 NBA draft.

 Early life

 Brown's mother (track) and father (basketball) competed collegiately at Texas A&M University-Kingsville.
 His sister, Jada, also played basketball at the University of Kansas.

 In his senior year of high school, Brown was named a 2017 McDonald's All-American.

 Recruiting

 Brown Jr. was considered one of the best players in the 2017 recruiting class by Scout.com, Rivals.com and ESPN.
 On November 7, 2016, he committed to playing with the Oregon Ducks.
 He was one of their top prospects going into his freshman season and continued to uphold this reputation all throughout his college career.